mozilla/mozillaclubs/designresources/website_templates_mozilla_clubs/README.md

     * Clone the repo: `git clone https://github.com/mozilla/mozillaclubs.git`
     * Fork the repo
   2. Edit the template, add your clubs logo, your logo, description, etc.
-  3. Video with further instructions to come.
+  3. Video with further instructions to come!

 ## Bugs and Issues